PyTorch Geometric Signed Directed: A Software Package on Graph Neural Networks for Signed and Directed Graphs: Tasks and Evaluation Metrics

 \subsection{Node Clustering}

 A clustering into $K$ clusters is a partition of the node set into disjoint sets $\mathcal{V}=\mathcal{C}_0\cup\mathcal{C}_1\cup\cdots\cup\mathcal{C}_{K-1}.$ Intuitively, nodes within a cluster should be similar to each other, while nodes across clusters should be dissimilar.
 In a semi-supervised setting, for each of the $K$ clusters, a fraction of training nodes are selected as seed nodes, for which the cluster membership labels are known before training.
 The set of seed nodes is denoted as $\mathcal{V}^\text{seed}\subseteq\mathcal{V}^\text{train}\subset\mathcal{V},$ where $\mathcal{V}^\text{train}$ is the set of all training nodes.
-For this task, the goal is to use the embedding for assigning each node $v \in \mathcal{V}$ to a cluster containing known seed nodes.
+For this task, the goal is to use the embedding for assigning each node $v_i \in \mathcal{V}$ to a cluster containing known seed nodes.
 When no seeds are given, we are in a self-supervised setting, where only the number of clusters, $K,$ is given.
 The quality of a clustering partition is often assessed through a modularity objective function \cite{traag2019louvain} comparing the partition to that expected under a null model for the network, with the assumption that nodes within a cluster are relatively more densely connected than nodes across clusters.
 However, depending on the task at hand, \emph{similarity} could have different meanings \cite{he2022gnns}.
 In a signed network with positive and negative edges, similarity may relate to the neighorhood of a node such as the proportion of shared friends or enemies.
-In a directed network, nodes could also be clustered with regard to their position within a directed flow on the network, see \cite{he2021digrac}.
+In a directed network, nodes could also be clustered with regard to their position within a directed flow on the network, see \cite{he2022digrac}.